She has a passion for public health, and expertise in primary health, rural health, health workforce, Indigenous health and community services.

 Her recent work includes:

 Prior to joining AHA, Sharon worked as a senior executive in the not-for-profit and government sectors and held national advisory roles in health workforce and rural health planning, policy and program development.
-Key highlights include:
+As the founding project director at Rural Workforce Agency Victoria, she worked with the CEO to build the agency from scratch to become a multi-program state-wide organisation with a budget of more than $30 million.

 In her early career, Sharon co-founded a social enterprise, Breaking the Cycle, that worked with more than 1,200 long-term unemployed, homeless and at-risk young people to create employment and training opportunities.
 She has retained an interest in social enterprise and social impact measurement.